Friday, April 17, 2009

 those

 students will never forget.
-As he stood in front of the
+As he stood in front of the group of

 high-powered overachiever s he said, "Okay, time for a quiz" and he